Pros and Cons of Berber Carpet

 - Economical: Berber carpets are known to be a great value.
 This is typically true.
 With this said, the price range still varies greatly.
 Wool Berber carpets are not cheap.
 They may be worth the money, but if you have a tight budget, olefin and polyester will be better decisions.

-Top 5 Disadvantages
+5 Disadvantages of Berber

 - Snags: It is possible to snag a loop of Berber carpet.
 If left untreated, the snag can unravel and cause a much worse problem.
 Check out our Berber carpet repair guide to prevent this from happening.
 While snags are possible, the majority of people with Berber carpet don’t have a problem with snagging.